curvedinf/wove/README.md

 numbers = [10, 20, 30]
 with weave() as w:
+    # This block is magically an `async with` block, so you can use async functions

     # Map each item from numbers to the squares function.
     # non-async weaves can contain async functions
     @w.do(numbers)